Music Career Finder

 Create a Spotify Canvas

-A Spotify Canvas is the short, repeating video that plays while you stream a song.
+A Spotify Canvas is a short, repeating video that plays while you stream a song.
 And having Canvas increases a song’s shares by 145%.

 Getting on Spotify playlists not only gets your music in front of new people, but it also tells the Spotify algorithm to feed your music to more people.